-Students are set one homework per unit, this will be a VLE based multiple choice homework, students must complete it to the best of their ability.
+Students are set one homework per unit and must complete it to the best of their ability.

 Students will receive feedback to help them understand how to progress within a unit.
 Students will be expected to respond to feedback in project work.

 Lesson time will also be used to re-evaluate unit tests.